emigdio821/the-secret-chat/README.md

 ## TheSecretChat

-TheSecretChat is just a chat app using Nextjs, Chakra UI and Twilio API. <br />
+TheSecretChat is just a simple chat app using Nextjs, Chakra UI and Twilio API. <br />
 Follow below instructions if you want to run the project locally 🐒.

 #### Create an .env file